6.1 PreLab Reading – The Endocrine System

 - Amino Acid Messengers: There are four main types: glutamine, aspartate, glycine, and gamma aminobutyric acid (GABA).
 These molecules are hydrophilic and must be synthesized within the neuron that secretes them.
 Because they are produced within neurons, they are referred to as neurotransmitters.
 They are synthesized in the cytoplasm and then packaged into vesicles for secretion.

 - Peptide/Protein Messengers: Proteins are polymers of amino acids.
 The distinction between peptides and proteins lies in their length: peptides consist of fewer than 50 amino acids bonded together while proteins are composed of 51 or more amino acids.
 This category encompasses a vast array of signaling molecules within the human body.
 Peptides and proteins are hydrophilic due to their amino acid composition.
-Examples include insulin, which regulate glucose metabolism.
+Examples include insulin (regulates blood glucose levels), TRH (stimulates the release of TSH), ACTH (stimulates the secretion of glucocorticoids such as cortisol), ADH (increases water reabsorption).
+All amino acids are hydrophilic and, therefore, peptide/proteins are hydrophilic.

 - Steroid Messenger: Steroids are hydrophobic molecules typically composed of three 6-carbon rings and one 5-carbon ring.
 Derived from cholesterol and synthesized in the smooth endoplasmic reticulum, steroids function primarily as hormones.
 Due to their hydrophobic nature, steroids can diffuse across cell membranes but cannot be stored; they must be synthesized upon demand.
 Examples include testosterone, estrogen, cortisol, aldosterone, and Vitamin D.